Cyfrin/chain-tools/README.md

 ## Thank You

-Thank you for using Gas Tools!
+Thank you for using Chain Tools!
 This project aims to make Ethereum development and usage more accessible by providing essential calculation tools.
 Feel free to contribute or report issues to help improve the application.